 - Valbona: VILLAS JEZERCA– cozy chalets with fantastic mountain views, delicious food and amazing hospitality of the family running this accommodation.
 They prepared us takeaway food for the hike and dropped us closer to the trail at the end of Valbona free of charge (it added us just 3km of a beautiful walk along the river bed to Rrogam where the trailhead is).

 - Theth: Guest House Bec Villi– lovely traditional village guesthouse featuring a beautiful garden, serving delicious homemade food.
 They also can help organize minibus back to Shkoder.
 Guest House Marashi – a bit more upscale Instagrammer-loved stylish wooden rooms, some of which have bathtubs inside the room overlooking the mountains and/or lovely private terraces.
 Great homemade food is also served at this guesthouse.

 Camping Valbona and Theth

 As far as camping goes, there are no restrictions as such where you can pitch your tent, at least along the trail.
 You can also find designated areas for camping in both mountain villages for a small fee.
 On the trail, you may want o camp somewhere with water access.
-We have met a lady who was planning her overnight camp in the mountains.
-From what we saw, water access was next to mountain cafes, one of them at the very beginning of the trail on Valbona side, while the other one was around two-thirds into the trails closer to Theth side.
+We met a lady who was planning her overnight camp in the mountains.
+From what we saw, water access was next to mountain cafes, one of them at the very beginning of the trail on the Valbona side, while the other one was around two-thirds into the trails closer to Theth side.